HonkaDonka/SonoLux/JOURNAL.md

 **Time spent this session: 2 hours**

 ## May 25: More Research + KiCad
-I'm thinking of using a PCB with copper rings connected to the MPR121s.
-The copper rings would be for capacitive touch and would sit directly under diffused acrylic.
-I want to minimize the distance between the finger and the copper rings so I think all the ICs on the board would have to be mounted underneath.
+I'm thinking of using a PCB with copper pads connected to the MPR121s.
+The copper pads would be for capacitive touch sensing and would connect directly to the MPR121 channels.
+To protect the copper rings, I'm planning on having a thing sheet of acrylic above the PCB.
+However, this means the top layer would have to be completely flat, so all electronics that stick out would have to be mounted on the bottom (including the MPR121s)

-This is where I ran into a major roadblock: since I'm planning on using WS2812B LEDs, I'd have to somehow mount them in such a way that sits flush with the copper rings.
-I want to keep everything on a single PCB, so I decided to use reverse-mount LEDs (SK6812-Mini-E).
-These are also addressable, so I can use the same libraries I've been using/
+This is where I ran into a major roadblock: since I'm planning on using WS2812B LEDs, I'd have to somehow mount them in such a way that sits flush with or below the copper rings.
+At first, I was thinking of having two PCBs: one would be the 8x8 matrix of LEDs, and the copper rings would sit right on top, with cutouts so the light can shine through.
+There are plenty of 8x8 matrices available on Aliexpress as well.
+However, I'd have to design "around" those LED matrices, and many of them aren't as big as I want anyways.

+After doing a bit of research, I decided to use reverse-mount LEDs (SK6812-Mini-E).
+These are also addressable, so I can use the same [libraries](https://github.com/adafruit/Adafruit_NeoMatrix) I've been using for my previous projects.

 To begin creating the PCB, I did a bunch of digging for KiCad footprints and other components.